Winter Storm Warning issued for Northern Blue Mountains of Oregon by NWS - NewsBreak

 Winter Weather Advisory issued for Lewis and Southern Nez Perce Counties by NWS

-Effective: 2022-11-30 16:24:00 MST Expires: 2022-12-02 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-01 08:53:00 MST Expires: 2022-12-02 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Lewis and Southern Nez Perce Counties LIGHT TO MODERATE SNOW TO CONTINUE IN IDAHO AND PORTIONS OF EASTERN WASHINGTON THIS AFTERNOON WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST FRIDAY * WHAT...Snow.
-Snow accumulations between 2 and 5 inches. * WHERE...Craigmont, Soldiers Meadow Road, Winchester, and Nezperce. * WHEN...Until 4 AM PST Friday. * IMPACTS...Motorists should be prepared for winter driving conditions Wednesday through Thursday night as well as localized blowing and drifting snow. * ADDITIONAL DETAILS...Precipitation will increase overnight with snow mainly above 2000 feet elevation impacting US-95 and several secondary roads above 2000 feet.
+Target Area: Lewis and Southern Nez Perce Counties WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST FRIDAY * WHAT...Snow.
+Additional snow accumulations between 1 and 4 inches. * WHERE...Kamiah, Nezperce, Soldiers Meadow Road, Winchester, and Craigmont. * WHEN...Until 4 AM PST Friday. * IMPACTS...Plan on slippery road conditions as well as localized blowing and drifting snow.
+The hazardous conditions could impact the Thursday morning and evening commutes.

 Comments / 0